syl20bnr/spacemacs/README.md

    may customize your own font settings and choose another font.
 If you want to use this default font, it must be installed.

-   Spacemacs also uses fallback fonts to ensure certain unicode symbols it uses symbols appear correctly.
+   Spacemacs also uses fallback fonts to ensure certain Unicode symbols it uses symbols appear correctly.
 The fonts used are determined by the OS:

    - Linux: [Nanum Gothic][]